Diethood » Recipes » Dinner Recipes » Chicken Recipes » Broiled Chicken Thighs

 Cuisine: American

-Keyword: chicken thighs in oven, how long to bake chicken thighs, how to cook chicken thighs
+Keyword: broiled chicken thighs, chicken thighs in oven, how to cook chicken thighs

 Did you make this recipe?Leave a Rating!